Azure/acs-engine/docs/kubernetes/windows-details.md

 #### Pods cannot ping default route or internet IPs

-Affects: All acs-engine deployed clusters
+Affects: All clusters deployed by acs-engine

 ICMP traffic is not routed between private Azure vNETs or to the internet.